 The Town of Surfside, Florida was incorporated by the State of Florida in May 1935 upon the petition of members of the "Surf Club."
 The Surf Club historically was a major facility in Surfside.
-It was recently redeveloped/renovated and is anticipated to continue to be a major facility in Surfside.
+It was recently redeveloped/renovated and will continue to be a major facility in Surfside.